ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - Should we also have an endpoint that takes in a list of ingredients for **one-dish** and add all together?.
 Right now we can only add one (dish_id, stock_id, quantity) in one go.

-- delete and update on ingredients is also not done.
+- ~~delete and update on ingredients is also not done~~. // not doing

-- // need to check if the email is already present;
-  // need to check if the username is already used; in manager controller.insert.
-Either should do it in direct schema now.. or should do it backend using other services...
-Look into this.
+-~~ need to check if the email is already present;~~ ~~need to check if the username is already used; in manager controller.insert.
+Either should do it in direct schema now.. or should do it backend using other ~~~services...
+Look into this~~ .

 - ~~basic Menu done.
 Sorts based on dish_price DESC.
 Maybe we can add few other menus based on sorting etc etc. But time.. not there~~